 Then riding for Trek-Segafredo, the German took an emotional win on stage 9 – his first WorldTour victory since a car crashed into him and several Giant-Alpecin teammates during a training camp in early 2016.
 Degenkolb suffered a fractured a forearm and almost lost a finger, losing four months of the 2016 season as a result.

 This year, Degenkolb has joined Lotto Soudal after three seasons spent at Trek-Segafredo.
 He'll link up with Philippe Gilbert at the Belgian squad, with the duo set to head up an intriguing cobbled Classics team.
 Degenkolb will start his 2020 campaign on January 30 at the Challenge Mallorca, a series of four one-day races held on the island.

 He's not the first rider to have a Paris-Roubaix sector named after him.
-Among others, he Haveluy to Wallers section is named after 1981 winner Bernard Hinault, while the final cobbled sector in the town of Roubaix is named after local Charles Crupelandt, who won in both 1912 and 1914.
-Gilbert Duclos-Lassalle, winner in 1992 and 1993, has two sectors named after him, while there's also a sector named after Michael Goolaerts, who died after being hit by a race moto at the 2018 edition.
+Among others, he Haveluy to Wallers section is named after 1981 winner Bernard Hinault, while the final cobbled sector in the town of Roubaix is named after local Charles Crupelandt, who won in both 1912 and 1914, and Gilbert Duclos-Lassalle, race winner in 1992 and 1993, has two sectors named after him.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.